Types of Paragraphs in Essay or Academic Writing: With Examples

 How to write literary paragraphs

-Formal language must be used to write literary paragraphs in present tense.
+Formal language must be used to write literary paragraphs in the present tense.

 Also, evidence in the form of quotations from the literature must be used.
 The first sentence is the thesis statement of the paragraph which should include the title of the work and the author’s name.